aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 4 Deploy Azure application gateway.md

 2. Select **Cloud Shell** from the top navigation bar of the Azure portal and then select **PowerShell** from the drop-down list.

+3. When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
+Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields and then click on **Create storage**, and wait for the Azure Cloud Shell to initialize.

    ![Azure Portal and Azure PowerShell Install IIS on backends](../media/application-gateway-extension.png)

 3. Run the following command to install IIS on the virtual machine.
 Change the Location parameter if necessary: